FlyinFeather/blog/_drafts/2019-01-02-yaml-markdown.md

 ## Simple syntax

-`yaml` is a powerful tool for working with jekyll and github pages.
-The `yaml` content tells the site generator what to do with the markdown code below and there to get the additional information needed to render the page whether it be a landing page, home page or blog post.
+`yaml` is a powerful framework for working with jekyll and github pages.
+The `yaml` content tells the site generator (e.g bookdown) what to do with the markdown code.
+Below are some short notes about yaml headers and the additional information needed to render the page whether it be a landing page, home page or blog post.

 ```